-i.
-Monitor(s) will be given the authority to educate a Judge after he/she has signed his/her penalty slip and made his/her decision on a call when there is an obvious misapplication of a rule violation.
+h.
+If the Judge wishes to change his/her score, an af- fidavit is signed by the Judge signifying the penalty, and the score is adjusted by the amount of that penalt y from a to a i.
+Monitor(s) will be given the authority to educate a Judge after he/she has signed his/her penalty slip and made his/her decision on a call when there is and obvious misapplication of a rule violation.